 If we are worried about your physical safety or feel we need to take action to protect you from being harmed in other ways, we or our partners will discuss this with you and, if possible, get your permission to tell others about your situation before doing so.

-In line with national clinical guidelines, your record will be retained for a minimum of 10 years after the last recorded entry.
+In accordance with the NHS Records Management Code of Practice, your record will be retained for a minimum of 8 years after the last recorded entry.
 If you are aged 16 or 17 years your record will be retained for a minimum of 10 years after your 18th birthday.

-After that point, we may remove personal identifying information (e.g. name, house number, street name, telephone number and email) to provide an anonymised data set which is retaied for legal, statistical and research purposes only.
+After that point, we will remove personal information (e.g. name, house number, street name, telephone number and email) to provide an anonymised data set which is retained for statistical and research purposes only.